erdinckocaman/commit-explainer-ai/README.md

 ## Usage

 To use the `commit_explainer` tool, you need to have a valid API key for the AI service and the necessary configurations.
+There is an example "prepare-commit-msg" file under the folder "examples"

 ### Command